 Traditional sales often require investing substantial time and money into improvements to make a home more enticing.
 Cash buyers, on the other hand, are usually experienced in fixing up properties and unbothered by repairs.
 "Making repairs is how we add value," says investor Matthew Pezon.

-Traditional sellers also deal with showings while they list the property.
-Showings aren’t necessary when selling to a cash buyer, which can make the overall selling experience feel less disruptive.
+Traditional sellers also handle showings while they list the property.
+However, showings aren’t necessary when selling to a cash buyer, which can make the overall selling experience feel less disruptive.

 ✅ Less risk of a deal falling through due to financing